Mike Gartner: Playing career

+The season saw him miss time near the end of the year due to undergoing arthroscopic surgery to repair torn cartilage in his left knee.
+He recorded 35 goals in 74 games.
+He returned two weeks later in time for the playoff run, recording two goals and a career-high ten assists in nine games.
+In the season, Gartner had a nine-game goal-scoring streak, doing so from 17 January to 1 February 1987 to tie Alan Haworth for the longest goal-scoring streak in franchise history, a mark that still stands.
+He had his second and last four-goal game as a professional on 20 February against the Vancouver Canucks.

+Gartner was traded to the Minnesota North Stars on 7 March 1989, with Larry Murphy for Dino Ciccarelli and Bob Rouse; team general manager David Poile stated that the move for Ciccarelli was one where a "change would be better for the upcoming stretch drive and playoffs", stating the general similarities between him and Gartner with the potential upside in power play opportunities with Ciccarelli.
+He left the Capitals as the team's all-time leader in career goals, assists and points.

-Gartner only lasted one season with Minnesota and was traded to the New York Rangers on March 6, 1990 for Ulf Dahlén, a draft pick, and future considerations.
+Gartner only lasted one season with Minnesota and was traded to the New York Rangers (who were looking for more speed and scoring) on 6 March 1990 for Ulf Dahlén, a draft pick, and future considerations.
 He scored two goals in his debut with the Rangers versus the Philadelphia Flyers.
 He scored eleven goals and sixteen points in the remaining twelve regular-season games the Rangers played that year.
 In 1991–92, he became the first player in NHL history to score his 500th goal, 500th assist, 1000th point and play in his 1000th game all in the same season.
+On 14 October 1991, he recorded his 500th career goal, becoming the first player to reach the milestone as a Ranger.
 The next season, Gartner became the first Ranger to score at least 40 goals in three consecutive seasons.
 He also scored four goals in the NHL All-Star Game and earned the All-Star Game MVP award.
+In 84 games, he had 45 goals with 23 assist.
+It was his 14th 30-goal season for his career, which tied him with Marcel Dionne and Gordie Howe for the most in that category.

 Gartner has his number retired by the Washington Capitals in 2008.